jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 expands ([Disclosure](disclosure)) or a popup appears ([PopOver](popover)).
 These components implement the abstract class `OpenClose`.

-In the scope of these components, there are various `Flow`s and `handlers` available, in order to react or manipulate the open-state of the component:
+In the scope of these components, there are various `Flow`s and `Handler`s available, in order to react or manipulate the open-state of the component:

 | Scope property | Typ                              | Description                                                           |